Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 3. Make It a Game

 If your cat is playful, turning a trip to the vet into a game could be a great strategy.
 Playing peek-a-boo with the carrier is the perfect way to start this.
 Drape a towel or a blanket over the carrier.
-Let your cat see your face a few times before it tries to settle down.
+Let your cat see your face a few times before they try to settle down.
 With a cat’s love for dark caves and hideaways, the pet carrier and their ride to the vet may become an adventure for them.

 two black cats in a carrier